Stark tuning of telecom single-photon emitters based on a single Er$^{3+}$

 Fig. 1d presents the experimental configuration.
 A small portion of the laser (Toptica CTL 1500) is guided to a reference cavity to stabilize the laser frequency with the Pound–Drever–Hall (PDH) technique \cite{black2001introduction}.
 To scan the excitation frequency continuously, most laser power passes through a dual-parallel Mach-Zehnder modulator for single sideband frequency modulation.
 The laser pulses are chopped by using two consecutive double-passed acousto-optic modulators (AOMs), then enters the PC cavity via edge coupling to excite the ions.
 The fluorescence is gathered to the superconducting single-photon detector through the 99:1 beam splitter (BS) and two consecutive AOMs, which are used to prevent excitation pulses from influencing the detector.
 Two fiber polarization controllers (FPCs) are used to match the polarization to the PC cavity and to the detector.
 The single-photon detector has an 80\% detection efficiency and 2 Hz dark counts.
-The overall photon collection efficiency is 1\%, including excitation efficiency, transmission efficiency and detector efficiency.
+The overall photon collection efficiency is 1\%, including excitation efficiency, transmission efficiency, and detector efficiency.

 We searched for single Er$^{3+}$ by photoluminescence excitation (PLE) spectroscopy using resonant excitation.
 The excitation window and the detection window was separated in time.
 The PLE spectrum is given in Fig. 2.
 The series of sharp peaks are considered to result from photons emitted by individual Er$^{3+}$ ions.
 Fig. 3a is a magnified image of the red-line area in Fig. 2.
 The peak marked with an asterisk is a representative single-ion PLE spectrum.
-The optical fluorescence lifetime of this ion was measured as 41.0 $\pm$ 1.4 $\upmu$s, as shown in Fig. 3b.
+The optical fluorescence lifetime of this ion was measured to be 41.0 $\pm$ 1.4 $\upmu$s, as shown in Fig. 3b.
 This has been 278 times shorter compared with the bulk lifetime of 11.4 ms \cite{bottger2006spectroscopy}, showing the Purcell enhancement enabled by the atom-cavity interaction.
 The autocorrelation function g$^{(2)}$(0) \cite{reiserer2015cavity} is measured to be 0.10 $\pm$ 0.04 for this emission peak (Fig. 3c), confirming that this peak is indeed the signal from a single Er$^{3+}$ ion.
 Here we denote this ion as ``ion 1" for convenience in the following discussion.
+Although there are more peaks in the center of the inhomogeneous line, these peaks are typically overlayed with strong background noise coming from weakly-coupled ions, which would degrade the quality of output photons.
+Thus, all the ions in this study are searched on the tail of the inhomogeneous distribution.